baumgach/tue-slurm-helloworld/README.md

 ````
 sudo sshfs -o allow_other,IdentityFile=/home/$USER/.ssh/id_rsa <your-slurm-username>@134.2.168.52:/mnt/qb/baumgartner /mnt/qb/baumgartner
 ````
 This is assuming you belong to the `baumgartner` group.
 Adjust accordingly if you belong to a different group.
+If your local and remote user account do not match (this is likely the case), you might have to map your local username's user_id and group_id to the mountpoint by adding the options `-o uid=``id -u username`` -o gid=``id -g username`` `.

 Note: The folder only stays mounted as long as your internet connection doesn't drop.
 So, if you for instance reboot your machine, you need to re-execute the `sshfs` command.